By Vanessa Pratley

 The company can only charge extra to change the date of your booking if the terms and conditions allow for this (and they are fair).

-I was never shown any terms and conditions when I booked, but the company is now quoting them to refuse a refund.
-Do they apply?
+I was never shown any terms and conditions when I booked, do they apply?

-No. Terms and conditions only form part of the deal if they were disclosed to you prior to making the booking.
+Terms and conditions only form part of the deal if they were shown to you prior to making the booking.

 Providers can’t just make up terms to suit themselves when circumstances change.
 The terms need to have been in place at the time the contract is made.
 Any attempt to impose new terms on a consumer is likely to breach the Fair Trading Act.

-What happens if the owner cancels my booking?
+What happens if the owner cancels my booking because of a natural disaster?

 You’re entitled to a full refund.
 Some sites give you the option of transferring your payment to another property, but you don’t have to accept this offer.